lst627/CLIP-Embeds/README.md

     return image_features
 ```

 Then we train the model with the `'cls'` option for both stages (Pre-training for Feature Alignment + Fine-tuning End-to-End).
 The checkpoints can be downloaded at https://huggingface.co/lst627/llava-v1.5-7b-lora-merged and https://huggingface.co/lst627/llava-v1.5-7b-lora-cls-merged.
+Note that LLaVA-1.5 uses the penultimate layer in CLIP vision encoder, not the last layer.

 ## Ablation on Token Usage and Language Model on CLIP